-- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year students should also be counted as full-time undergraduates. - ✓ Do NOT include any aid related to the CARES Act or unique to the COVID-19 pandemic.
+- ✓ Numbers should reflect the cohort awarded the dollars reported in H1. - ✓ In the chart below, students may be counted in more than one row, and full-time, first-time, first-year should also be counted as full-time undergraduates.

 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.